Winfield Dunn: Later life and death

-Dunn and his wife, Betty, have three children: Charles (Chuck), Gayle, and Julie.
-Dunn's father, Aubert, served one term in the U.S. House of Representatives, 1935–1937.
+Legacy

 The Winfield Dunn Center, built during Dunn's tenure as governor, is home to the indoor athletic teams of Austin Peay State University.
-Two state routes in Tennessee are named for him: Winfield Dunn Parkway, a section of State Highway 66, connects Interstate 40 with U.S. Route 441 in Sevierville, and a portion of Interstate 269/Tennessee State Route 385 in Fayette and Shelby Counties is named for him between US 70 and US 72.
 Buildings at Tennessee Technological University and the University of Memphis have been named for Dunn.
 The Dunn Dental Building, housing the University of Tennessee College of Dentistry at the University of Tennessee Health Science Center in Memphis, is also named after Governor Dunn.
 The golf course at Pickwick Landing State Park in Counce, Tennessee is named for the former governor.
 A bust honoring the governor is in the clinic lobby of the Dunn Building.

+Two state routes in Tennessee are named for him: Winfield Dunn Parkway, a section of State Highway 66, connects Interstate 40 with U.S. Route 441 in Sevierville, and a portion of Interstate 269/Tennessee State Route 385 in Fayette and Shelby Counties is named for him between US 70 and US 72.